 - How will the employee’s companion take part in the meetings?

-It will be helpful for the individual conducting the meeting or hearing to lay down a structure for how the meeting will progress at the start, and to give clear guidance as to how the employee can confer privately with their companion during the meeting if they want to.
+It will be helpful for the individual conducting the virtual disciplinary hearing or meeting to lay down a structure for how the meeting will progress at the start, and to give clear guidance as to how the employee can confer privately with their companion during the meeting if they want to.

 - Does this increase the risk of covert recordings being taken?